neilmb/adhoc-problems/slcsp/README.md

 ## Development

-Development dependencies for formatting and running the unit tests can be installed with pip.
+Development dependencies for code formatting and running the unit tests can be installed with pip.
 You should use a virtual environment

 ```